 Graduated in 1978 with an A.S. in Accounting.
 Received a Bachelor's in Finance from WNEC as well as an MBA from AIC.
 Constance is currently President of C. J. O'Brien Associates, Inc., an accounting firm with a concentration of small business clients.

 Mark Curto graduated in 1965 with an A.S. in Data Processing.
-He is now the Director of Telephone Services, Voice/Data Cable Plants and Documentation at STCC.
+He is now retired from his position as the Director of Telephone Services, Voice/Data Cable Plants and Documentation at STCC.

 Ann Pandolfi graduated in 1969 with an A.S. in Data Processing.
-She is now Director of Administrative Systems at STCC.
+She is now retired from her position as Director of Administrative Systems at STCC.

 Graduated in 1976 with an A.S. in Nursing.
 She was a nurse, and served on the STCC Board of Trustees.

 1986 - Michael J. Schiavina & Alain J. Beauregard